-Hawaii Occupational Safety and Health Division HIOSH standards can be found at http://labor.hawaii.gov/hiosh/
+Hawaii Occupational Safety and Health Division HIOSH standards may be found athttps://hawaii.gov/labor/hiosh.

-- Information on labor law in Hawaii can be found here at the University of Hawaii Center for Labor Education and Research.
+- Information on labor law in Hawaii may be found at the University of Hawaii West Oahu College’s Center for Labor Education and Research

 US Department of Agriculture

-- Agricultural Research Service’s (ARS) effort to discover ways to manage food safety problems – recent article.
+- Agricultural Research Service’s (ARS) effort to discover ways to manage food safety problems.

 - Agricultural Marketing Service’s – Quality Through Verification (QTV) program for processors of fruits and vegetables.